 - Date, time, and place of the bid opening;

 - The approximate time period between the opening of bids and the award of the contract; and

 - Any other useful information.

 - If specifications are available, the advertisement for bids describes where they may be obtained and/or inspected.

 - All bids must be sealed by the bidder.
 105 ILCS 5/10-20.21(a).

 - A Board member or District employee opens the bids at a public bid opening at which time the contents are announced.
 105 ILCS 5/10-20.21(a).
-With the exception of bids for construction purposes, bids may be communicated, accepted, and opened electronically.
+Bids may be communicated, accepted, and opened electronically.
 The following safeguards apply to an electronic bid opening (105 ILCS 5/10-20.21(a)):

 - On the date and time of a bid opening, the primary person conducting the electronic bid process shall log onto a specified database using a unique username and password previously assigned to the bidder to allow access to the bidder’s specific bid project number.